centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 WHMCS is not invoicing this as it is completely incompatible with Domain Trades.

 We are looking for a solution to get this improved, but probably impossible as long WHMCS Core isn't support this natively.
+At least our Module is logging Trade Costs into the Activity Log and allows some very basic Controlling.

 ### .SWISS Registrations